HSarfaraz/Interview-Preparation/HR-Questions/README.md

 -  I am also a good fit because, I am TRUSTWORTHY, DEPENDABLE AND FELXIBLE.
 If you need me to help out at short notice, take on extra duties, or stay behind late, then I al- ways will do.
 -  Finally, I am a good fit for this role because, I am both GOAL-ORIENTED AND RESOURCE- FUL.
 I will always focus on moving forward, and I will take responsibility for challenges and problems and when they occur.

+## What’s your biggest weaknesses?

 #### Company wanted to check
-1. Are you self-aware, so that you can improve?
+-  Are you self-aware, so that you can improve?
-2. Are you an honest person?
+-  Are you an honest person?
 Specify the weakness that doesn’t match the job description.
-3. Do u have any plan to improve?
+-  Do u have any plan to improve?

 ### <img src="tip.png" width="30" align="left"/> Tips (Never Say, you are not good)

-1.	with people
+-  with people
-2.	at time keeping.
+-  at time keeping.
-3.	at managing multi-tasking.
+-  at managing multi-tasking.

 ### <img src="tip.png" width="30" align="left"/> 3 Tips
-1. Be honest with your weakness
+-  Be honest with your weakness
-2. Never say, you don’t have weaknesses, I am a perfectionist
+-  Never say, you don’t have weaknesses, I am a perfectionist
-3. You are going to take steps to improve upon the weaknesses.
+-  You are going to take steps to improve upon the weaknesses.

+#### Sample Answer:

+-	I focus too much on details when carrying out tasks:

 #### Answer:
-1. I focus too much on details when carrying out tasks:
-#### Answer: I am a detailed oriented person but when a project has tight deadline, this is not always helpful, I am trying to be more mindful in the situations like this, and I am learning on focusing on the end goal of the task, what I am responsible for.
+I am a detailed oriented person but when a project has tight deadline, this is not always helpful, I am trying to be more mindful in the situations like this, and I am learning on focusing on the end goal of the task, what I am responsible for.

-2. I find difficult to ask people when I needed the help:
+-	I find difficult to ask people when I needed the help:

+#### Sample Answer:
-#### Answer:I take great pride in my work, When I encounter problem, I always try to figure out things myself, However I do understand, It would be more beneficial to seek advice from other more experience people in the team, so I am taking steps to improve in this area.
+I take great pride in my work, When I encounter problem, I always try to figure out things myself, However I do understand, It would be more beneficial to seek advice from other more experience people in the team, so I am taking steps to improve in this area.

-3. I Struggle to let go the projects:
+-	I Struggle to let go the projects:

+#### Sample Answer:
-#### Answer:I would like to say, I engrossed (involved) so much in the project, when I am work- ing on them, and I don’t want to let them go.
+I would like to say, I engrossed (involved) so much in the project, when I am work- ing on them, and I don’t want to let them go.
 However, I do understand, this is not always helpful to my employer’s goal and I am learning to finish a project and move straight on the next one.

-4. I am not good at giving people feedback
+-	I am not good at giving people feedback
+#### Sample Answer:
-#### Answer: If someone ask me the feedback, I would rather avoid it, as I don’t want to hurt their feeling.
+If someone ask me the feedback, I would rather avoid it, as I don’t want to hurt their feeling.
 However, I do feel that, feedback is an important part of self-development.
 And I have been trying to improve in this area by forcing myself to give people feedback, when it is requested.

-5. I find it really hard, to say no to people
+-	I find it really hard, to say no to people

-65

-#### Answer:
+#### Sample Answer:
 -   This has been problem of mine, because I always say yes to everything, Even I don’t have the capacity to do so.
 Now in the past, I have sometimes become overwhelmed by taking on too many responsibilities, now before I say, yes to things, now I take my time to asses my own workload to make sure, I do have the capacity to the extra work responsi- bilities.

 -   I lack experience in certain area
+-
+#### Sample Answer:
-#### Answer: I currently lack in taking the lead in the projects, but this is something, I am keen to improve on.
+I currently lack in taking the lead in the projects, but this is something, I am keen to improve on.

 -   Sometime, I am too sensitive
+#### Sample Answer:
-#### Answer: Sometimes, I am too sensitive and in past took the criticism personally, However I do understand that for me to continually improve professionally I need to view other people’s comments as constructive and productive, So I am learning to be more mindful in situations such as these, when people are simply trying to help me and develop.
+Sometimes, I am too sensitive and in past took the criticism personally, However I do understand that for me to continually improve professionally I need to view other people’s comments as constructive and productive, So I am learning to be more mindful in situations such as these, when people are simply trying to help me and develop.

 -   Sometimes, I can be too judgmental on others

+#### Sample Answer:
-#### Answer: In my last role, I would automatically judge people if they were either late finishing a project or if their standard of work was not up to scratch.
+In my last role, I would automatically judge people if they were either late finishing a project or if their standard of work was not up to scratch.
 However, I am trying to improve in this area, and I am no longer jump to conclusion related to other people’s performance.
 Instead, I try to offer my support or help so they can improve which ultimately serve to help the team to move forward.

 -   I don’t have any leadership experience

+#### Sample Answer:
-#### Answer: I don’t have leadership skill; however, this is something I really want to improve upon.
+I don’t have leadership skill; however, this is something I really want to improve upon.
 If you ask me now to lead on something, I wouldn’t feel confidant doing so.
 However, to improve in this area I would seek to observe how managers and team leaders tackle pro- jects and tasks so then I can learn to do it by myself when the opportunity present to itself.

 -   I get stressed, if the project run over the deadlines.

+#### Sample Answer:

-#### Answer: I get stressed, if the project run over the deadlines, because I take pride in my work and I genuinely don’t want my employer down, However, I am learning to remain calm in difficult situations such as these and to focus on what I can do to help the project to fin- ish on time and to the necessary standard
+I get stressed, if the project run over the deadlines, because I take pride in my work and I genuinely don’t want my employer down, However, I am learning to remain calm in difficult situations such as these and to focus on what I can do to help the project to fin- ish on time and to the necessary standard

 -   I am not good at presenting to the large group of people

+#### Sample Answer:
-#### Answer: My weakness is public speaking, I would genuinely love to have the confidence to stand up Infront of group of people and give a talk, however, I am trying to improve in this area and I recently purchase a book from amazon on how to improve confidence when public speaking.
+My weakness is public speaking, I would genuinely love to have the confidence to stand up Infront of group of people and give a talk, however, I am trying to improve in this area and I recently purchase a book from amazon on how to improve confidence when public speaking.

+## Tell me about a time you worked as part of a team?

 #### Company wanted to check
 -   Are you self-aware, so that you can improve?